We provide Services for Alameda County residents, property owners, and property managers.

 We also give presentations to community groups and organizations.

-A “request for service” (RFS) can be made by calling the office (510-567-6800) or by submitting the online form below.
+A “request for service” (RFS) can be made by calling the office (510-567-6800) or by emailing us at email@example.com.
 Please provide your name, address, day time contact phone number and a brief description of the problem.

 Once the “service request” is verified, you will be contacted within three working days.

 We only respond to mosquito problems in Albany, the rest of the County is serviced by the Alameda County Mosquito Abatement District (510-783-7744).
 City of Berkeley provides its own Vector Control services, residents of Berkeley should call Berkeley Health and Human Services at 510-981-5310.

 - Nuisance wildlife calls: damage to yard; entering home, crawlspaces or attics; damage to autos or boats; attacking pets or aggressive behavior toward humans.